norcams/iaas/docs/status.rst

 Last changed: |date|

 ..
 WARNING::
-   **9. November - Domain change:** We will change the domain for UH-IaaS services today.
-We expect some downtime for all services during the day.
-Compute instances should not be affected.
+   **9. November - Domain change:** We will change the domain for UH-IaaS services.
    Updated URLs can be found below.
-More updates will be posted to our slack channel.

 ..
 WARNING::
    **20th October - Complete reinstall:** In preparation of the end of pilot and start